 Abaloparatide (Tymlos)

 Abaloparatide (Tymlos) is a medicine approved for treatment of osteoporosis in postmenopausal women and in men.
-It contains a protein which is similar to parathyroid hormone and increases bone formation and density.
-Abaloparatide is an anabolic treatment for osteoporosis because it builds bone.
-In clinical trials, abaloparatide greatly reduced the chance of breaking a bone in post-menopausal women with osteoporosis.
+Osteoporosis makes bones weak and easier to break.
+This medicine helps your body build new bone.
+It works similar to a natural hormone in your body, called parathyroid hormone that helps control bone strength.
+Abaloparatide is considered an anabolic treatment for osteoporosis because it builds bone.
+Studies show it greatly reduced the chance of breaking a bone in people with osteoporosis.

 How To Take It

-Abaloparatide is a subcutaneous injection.
-It comes in a pen containing four weeks of medication and is injected under the skin of the stomach every day with a tiny needle.
+Abaloparatide is a daily injection given under the skin.
+It comes in a pen containing four weeks of medication and is injected under the skin of the stomach every day with a very small needle.
 The site of your daily injection should change every day to reduce skin irritation.
-You should inject the medicine about the same time daily.
-Once the pen is used, it can remain outside of the refrigerator for the remaining doses but storing in the refrigerator is also acceptable.
+You should inject the medicine at the same time every day.
+Once the pen is used, it can be kept at room temperature for the remaining doses or stored in the refrigerator.

-To get the most benefit from use of abaloparatide, be sure to consume calcium-rich foods and/or take a calcium supplement.
-Total calcium intake from food and supplements should be at least 1200 mg per day.
+To get the most benefit from use of abaloparatide, be sure to eat calcium-rich foods and/or take a calcium supplement.
+Total calcium intake from food and supplements should be at least 1,200 mg per day.
 Also take vitamin D as recommended by your provider.

 Side Effects